 From a business perspective, desk booking allows you to reduce real estate costs by increasing the ratio of employees to desks.
 It equips you with the information to answer questions like:

 - How much space capacity is needed for future growth?

-- Is there a possibility of improving utilization by readjusting seating to accommodate future growth?
+- Is there a possibility of improving utilization by readjusting seating?

 - What is the impact of moving to a hybrid workplace?

-Desk booking systems have become a necessity for companies that need to closely monitor and maximize their space investment while helping staff be more productive at work.
-With the growth in the hybrid workplace environment, a desk-for-each-staff is no longer financially viable.
-With a desk booking system, offices can maximize the space that they have.
+Desk booking systems have become a necessity for companies that need to maximize their space investment while helping employees to be more productive at work.

 Going for desk booking may seem like a very daunting task.
 But it is not.
 Implementing desk booking is easy using ecobook.

 Whether you are a listed company, a large multi-national or a small business, ecobook helps you to manage your desk bookings with ease and simplicity.